chipbaber/apex_textdemo/aiAssist.md

 Add a section beneath the batting lineup called bench players that repeats the same columns for the starting lineup but for the players not currently in the game

-adjust the starting lineup logic in the procedure such that anyone batting less than .250 must bat 6th to 9th
+adjust the starting lineup logic in the procedure such that anyone batting less than .300 must bat 6th to 9th

 Make sure to update your summary to include the new batting order logic. you can go up to 500 characters on it.

 Do you think we will win this game?
 ```

 # Example 3 - Improving and Explaining Existing Code

+This is not shown in the video but may be in future segments.
+It illustrates how AI can begin coaching you as a coder or improve historically written code.

 - Paste in the query below.